symbioticfi/rewards/specs/Rewards.md

 Reward processing is not integrated into the vault's functionality.
 Instead, external reward contracts should manage this using the provided data.

-However, we created the first version of the `IStakerRewardsDistributor` interface to facilitate more generic reward distribution across networks.
+However, we created the first version of the `IStakerRewards` interface to facilitate more generic reward distribution across networks.

-- `IStakerRewardsDistributor.version()` - provides a version of the interface that a particular rewards distributor uses
+- `IStakerRewards.version()` - provides a version of the interface that a particular rewards distributor uses
-- `IStakerRewardsDistributor.distributeReward(network, token, amount, timestamp)` - call to distribute `amount` of `token` on behalf of `network` using `timestamp` as a time point for calculations
+- `IStakerRewards.distributeReward(network, token, amount, timestamp)` - call to distribute `amount` of `token` on behalf of `network` using `timestamp` as a time point for calculations

-The vault's rewards distributor's address can be obtained via the `stakerRewardsDistributor()` method, which can be set by the `STAKER_REWARDS_DISTRIBUTOR_SET_ROLE` holder.
+The vault's rewards distributor's address can be obtained via the `stakerRewards()` method, which can be set by the `STAKER_REWARDS_SET_ROLE` holder.

 ### Deploy